-These sex myths are demonstrably untrue; all they do is expose the fact that people don’t talk about anal sex well enough, because it’s still relatively taboo in mainstream conversation.
+These sex myths are demonstrably untrue; all they do is expose the fact that people don’t talk about anal sex (oral, penetrative, or otherwise) well enough, because it’s still relatively taboo in mainstream conversation.

 But why should this be?
 As part of a loving relationship, or even as part of a brief and hot encounter, anal sex has a lot to offer.
 Not to mention, the relative taboo nature of anal is part of its appeal for many participants.

 There are two tricky obstacles to overcome.
 First, how do you initiate it when you want it and second, how do you make anal sex more pleasurable and enjoyable?

 Initiating Anal Sex: Receiving

 When you decide you’re ready to receive anal sex, you need to be in control of it from start to finish.
 That means you need to make it obvious that you want it, because your partner might be too uncertain to initiate it without your express permission.

-There are alternative ways to start anal sex, though.
-Texting or emailing him your desires will let him know your intentions long in advance, but this has two drawbacks: one, you may no longer be in the mood when it comes to it, and two, he might think that’s all you want, so he’ll focus on that and leave the rest of your body wanting.
+You can bring it up before hand through flirty texting or emailing, which certainly sets up the anticipation, however it does have two possible drawbacks: one, you may no longer be in the mood when it comes to it, and two, they might think that’s all you want, so they’ll focus on that and leave the rest of your body wanting.

 Initiating Anal Sex: Giving

 Does anal sex hurt?
-Yes, very often it does, even if it doesn’t hurt for long.
+Yes, it can.
 But is anal sex pleasurable?
 Yes, potentially.
 But you need to approach it… sensitively.

-So exactly as above, there are several options available: tell her directly during sex or foreplay, tell her beforehand via text or email, or show her what you want by paying her butt some extra attention during foreplay and gauging her reaction.
+So exactly as above, there are several options available: ask them directly during sex or foreplay, bring it up beforehand via text or email, or show your partner what you want by paying their butt some extra attention during foreplay and gauging the reaction.